-We are required to assess the potential sites for housing development in our parish.
+As part of the Neighbourhood Plan process. the Parish Council was required to assess the potential sites for housing development in our parishes.

 These are the parcels of land put forward by landowners in response to a “call for sites” for Ashford Borough Council’s Local Plan 2030 or our Neighbourhood Plan Survey.